jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-architecting-and-ecosystem/README.md

 - Enterprise: Access to Technical Account Manager (TAM) and Concierge Support Team
   - Business Critical Systems down <15 minutes

+## AWS Professional Services & Partner Network

+- The AWS Professional Services organization is a global team of experts
+- They work alongside your team and a chosen member of the APN
+- APN = AWS Partner Network
+- APN Technology Partners: providing hardware, connectivity, and software
+- APN Consulting Partners: professional services firm to help build on AWS
+- APN Training Partners: find who can help you learn AWS
+- AWS Competency Program: AWS Competencies are granted to APN Partners who have demonstrated technical proficiency and proven customer success in specialized solution areas.
+- AWS Navigate Program: help Partners become better Partners

 ## Summary

 - **1st Pillar - Operational Excellence**: Ability to run and Monitor applications/systems while deliver business value + improvement through time.
-(Have great operations)
+(Have great operations and deployment options)
 - **2nd Pillar - Security**: Ability to protect the data, applications and assets + risk management.
 (Make secure environments)
 - **3rd Pillar - Reliability**: Ability to recover from infrastructure issues and scale/get elastic to meet demand.
 (Ensure the application runs no matter what)
 - **4th Pillar - Performance Efficiency**: Meet system requirements and maintain efficiency while adapting to technologies (Adapting and providing the best performance and look for new technologies)